robiso/wondercms-themes/README.md

    - via GitHub or the WonderCMS community https://www.wondercms.com/forum
    - make a pull request to this README and add your theme ZIP link to the list above.

-5. All tested and approved themes will be submitted.
+5. All tested and approved themes will be submitted and added to the list above.
    - Approved themes will also be featured in the official WonderCMS demo.

 ### If any errors occur, please correct file permissions to 644 and folder permissions to 755.
 You can do this manually or with the script below (added by Bill Carson)